 Having trouble finding a landlord who will accept your housing voucher?
 You are not alone.
-Tips and tricks from readers who went on landlord searches and actually found one:
+Tips and tricks from readers who went on a landlord search and actually found one:

 First: Figure Out How Much You Can Spend

 🌸 If you are out looking for a house, the first thing you need to know is how much your voucher will pay for rent.
-The amount will be listed on your voucher.
-If the voucher is confusing or you’d like to learn more: How Do Payment Standards and Utility Allowances Work?
+The amount will be written somewhere in your paperwork, but it may be confusing or difficult to find.
+If you’d like to understand more: How Do Payment Standards and Utility Allowances Work?

 Tips for Searching

-🌸 Is there at least one disabled adult in your household?
-If a property says “seniors only” or “elderly only” always call and ask “Do you accept younger people with disabilities?”
+🌸 If there at least one disabled adult in your household… If a property says “seniors only” or “elderly only” always call and ask “Do you accept younger people with disabilities?”
 Many times these properties will accept a household as long as ONE adult is disabled.
 However many do not accept children.

 🌸 If anyone in your household is over 55, also call the “senior” buildings and ask what age “senior” starts at.